OSU-Bee-Lab/buzzdetect/to-do.md

 ## Machine Learning Design
 * Make ambient_night classification
+* Listen to all ambient_day and remove buzzes
 * Write custom loss function that penalizes within-buzz error less
 * Add dense layer for hierarchical categorization (categorize buzz, then within buzz categorize insect)
 * Move away from YAMNet embeddings?
 YAMNet doesn't have a classification for